 Military Cabinets - Hallicrafters supplied a CY-1260/G cabinet, shown in the photo left, that was used with the R-388/URR in some applications.
 Hallicrafters also supplied a manual when the receiver was installed in this or similar Hallicrafters' cabinets.
 Also, there was another Hallicrafters cabinet made in a similar style to the CY-1260/G that would hold two R-388 receivers.
 Hallicrafters actually made several CY-version cabinets that were available for several different types of receivers including the SP-600 and the R-274 and R-274D.
 These Hallicrafters-built cabinets have probably led to the myth that Hallicrafters built R-388 receivers which, of course, wasn't the case.

 The Hallicrafters-built cabinets are fabricated with heavy steel and welded seams.
 Inside an elaborate guide set-up was installed to mate with metal rolling wheels mounted on the rear sides of the R-388 receiver.
 This allowed very easy installation and removal of a receiver from the cabinet since sliding friction was greatly reduced.
 The rear cutout allows easy access to the rear terminal strips and SO-239 fittings.
-Louver vents are on both sides of the cabinet but no grab handles or slots were provided which makes moving this heavy cabinet somewhat difficult.
+Louver vents are on both sides of the cabinet but no grab handles or slots were provided which makes moving this very heavy cabinet somewhat difficult.
 Note in the photo to the left that the receiver is raised off the table by about two inches when using the CY-1260 cabinet which increases the total height to about 13.5 inches.

 |photo above: 1952 R-388

 receiver installed in the Hallicrafters CY-1260/G military cabinet.